adobe/helix-home/getting-started.md

 ### Commit your code

 While Helix supports a pure local developement code base, you will eventually need a code repository in GutHub in order to be able to deploy and publish your project:
-1. Go to [http://github.com/](http://github.com/) and create a new `mytestprojectcode` repository in your favorite org
+1. Go to [http://github.com/](http://github.com/) and create a new public `mytestprojectcode` repository in your favorite org
 2. Add the remote locally:
 ```bash
 git remote add origin <mytestprojectcode_repo_url>.git